amolsp777/VMWare_scripts/Get Cluster, Host & VM info and count/Readme.md

 This script is to get the Cluster, Host and VMs information and VM counts on each cluster and ESXi Host.

+You will get

+Powered on VMs on each cluster.

+Powered on VMs on each Host.

+Powered on VMs count

+Host version and Build number details

+VM cluster

+Cluster name in each VC

 #### Code

 ```powershell